tklebel/rOpenSci-blog/draft.md

 efficient solutions.

 So, I had to start somewhere, and that was obviously importing the data into R.
-After searching and trying out different packages, I settled on `xml2::read_xml()`.
+After searching and trying different packages, I settled on `xml2::read_xml()`.
 But then what.
 I had done a few pet projects with web-scraping, but had no knowledge of XPATH-expressions and how to access certain parts of the document directly.
 After some stumbling around, I had found